facebookresearch/e3b/README.md

 # Exploration via Elliptical Episodic Bonuses

-This repo contains code for the E3B algorithm described in the NeurIPS 2022 paper [Exploration via Elliptical Episodic Bonuses](https://arxiv.org/abs/2210.05805) by Mikael Henaff, Roberta Raileanu, Minqi Jiang and Tim Rocktäschel.
+This repo contains code for the E3B algorithm described in the NeurIPS 2022 paper [Exploration via Elliptical Episodic Bonuses](https://arxiv.org/abs/2210.05805) by Mikael Henaff, Roberta Raileanu, Minqi Jiang and Tim Rocktäschel, as well as the ICML 2023 paper [A Study of Global and Episodic Bonuses for Exploration in Contextual MDPs](https://arxiv.org/abs/2306.03236) by Mikael Henaff, Minqi Jiang and Roberta Raileanu.

 E3B is an exploration algorithm designed for contextual MDPs, where the environment changes every episode.
 Examples of contextual MDPs include procedurally-generated environments such as MiniGrid, MiniHack, NetHack, ProcGen, and embodied AI settings such as Habitat where the agent finds itself in a new indoor space each episode.